SwethaKey/Fundaments-of-python/README.md

 ---------------------------------------------------------------------------------------------------

 # INDENTATION:
-              refers to the spaces at the beginning of a code line.
+    INDENTATION : refers to the spaces at the beginning of a code line.

         print("Hello world")
         a=10